RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Writing in the Astro Voice

-The voice of Astro applications is direct, confident and reflects the critical nature of Astro events and processes.
+The voice of Astro applications is direct, confident, and reflects the critical nature of Astro events and processes.
 It’s never chatty or informal nor does it personify technology.

 Tips for writing validation error messages in the voice of Astro:

-- Choose language that’s simple, brief and commanding.
+- Choose language that’s simple, brief, and commanding.
 Astro users are often in high-pressure, time-sensitive situations with only seconds to correctly respond.
 Therefore, only include information absolutely necessary to swiftly resolve the error.
 - Omit pronouns.
 In error messages pronouns add no value and take up already limited space.
 Pronouns also assume an intimacy with the user making the message seem less formal and less important.
 - Never personify the application.
 Assigning human qualities to a virtual environment is the parlance of Science Fiction.
 It’s inappropriate for the vital nature of Astro applications.
 - Don’t use salutations.
-Leave out: “hello, goodbye, welcome,” etc.
+Leave out: “hello", "goodbye", "welcome”, etc.

 ## Appearance and Behavior